MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-collection.md

 A collection that can be effectively bound to a XAML items control is known as an *observable* collection.
 This idea is based on the software design pattern known as the *observer pattern*.
 This topic shows how to implement observable collections in [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt), and how to bind XAML items controls to them.

-This walkthrough builds on the project created in [XAML controls; bind to a C++/WinRT property](binding-property.md), and it adds to the concepts explained in that topic.
+If you want to follow along with this topic, then we recommend that you first create the project that's described in [XAML controls; bind to a C++/WinRT property](binding-property.md).
+This topic adds more code to that project, and it adds to the concepts explained in that topic.

 > [!IMPORTANT]
 > For essential concepts and terms that support your understanding of how to consume and author runtime classes with C++/WinRT, see [Consume APIs with C++/WinRT](consume-apis.md) and [Author APIs with C++/WinRT](author-apis.md).